saifuddin-md/3-Tier_App_On_Kubernetes/external/cluster-autoscaler.md

+## Cluster Autoscaler Setup on Amazon EKS
+- Cluster Autoscaler automatically adds or removes worker nodes in an EKS cluster based on workload, ensuring high availability, efficient resource utilization, and cost optimization.

+**Why OIDC + IRSA?**

+- The Cluster Autoscaler runs as a Pod inside Kubernetes.
+Pods don't have AWS credentials by default. **OIDC + IRS**A lets the Pod securely assume an IAM Role to interact with AWS Auto Scaling Groups.

 ### Step 1: Check OIDC Provider Exists

 - **Go to:** EKS → Clusters → Overview → **Checks** the OIDC issuer URL.